-Relating to one of the most important events in the Gospels (Matthew 3:13-17; Mark 1:9-11; Luke 3:21-23) the Baptism of Christ scene is frequently found in early Christian and Byzantine art.
-The best-known are the mosaics in the Arian and Neonian baptisteries in Ravenna (c.
-500), we will return to them later.
-Although the scene did not survive in architectural setting in Palestine, it exists in illuminated manuscripts (e.g., the Rabbula Gospels, fol.
-4b) and many small objects (e.g., plaques, pilgrim tokens, textiles) originating in Syro-Palestine and Egypt which can serve for comparison of iconography with Shivta's scene.
+Depicting one of the most important events in the Gospels (Matthew 3:13–17; Mark 1:9–11; Luke 3:21–23), the baptism of Christ scene is frequently found in early Christian and Byzantine art.
+The best-known examples of it are the mosaics in the Arian and Neonian baptisteries in Ravenna (c.
+500); we will return to those later.
+Although the scene did not survive in an architectural setting in Palestine, it exists in illuminated manuscripts (e.g., the Rabbula Gospels, fol.
+4b) and many small objects (e.g., plaques, pilgrim tokens, textiles) originating in Syro-Palestine and Egypt that can serve as a comparison between the iconography and the Shivta scene.

-Following the scene’s early Christian iconographic convention, John the Baptist’s figure is proportionally larger than Christ’s, who is depicted much smaller and younger.
-Despite the obscurity of detail, this proportional distinction is clearly observed in the Shivta painting.
-Christ is depicted inside the waters of the Jordan river, which cover his body, most probably nude, akin with the common iconography, up to the hips or shoulders.
-The red curve line in Shivta’s painting perhaps outlines the banks of the Jordan river similarly to its depiction in the 6th-century Bawit panting from Egypt.
-Being essential part of the event, the hand of God and a dove, symbolizing the Holy Spirit, are usually depicted in the scene.
+In line with early Christian iconographic convention, in this portrayal of the scene John the Baptist’s figure is proportionally larger than that of Christ, who is depicted as much smaller and younger.
+Despite the obscurity of detail, this proportional distinction is clearly seen in the Shivta painting.
+Christ is depicted in the waters of the Jordan River, which cover his body – which is probably nude, in keeping with the common iconography – up to the hips or shoulders.
+The curved red line in the Shivta painting perhaps outlines the banks of the Jordan River, similar to its depiction in the sixth-century Bawit painting from Egypt.
+The hand of God and a dove, which symbolize the Holy Spirit and are an essential component of the event, are usually depicted in the scene.
 Even though we cannot see the dove in Shivta, it was surely there.
-To those necessary motifs, which define the scene of the Baptism, other can be added: among them an angel or several angels, personification of the river Jordan and more.
-We do not know if those existed in Shivta, however, spots of paint detected in various places on the apse, the space left on the right and bottom of it as well as a testimony of the existence of the third figure from the early 20th century, may point to the fact that the scene was much wider than what is visible now.
-Evidently, more details of the painting are hidden by a thick encrustation, which protects the paint layers from further deterioration, but also hides its details.
+Other motifs that define the scene of the baptism can be added to these required motifs: these include an angel or several angels, the personification of the Jordan River, and more.
+We do not know if these elements existed in Shivta.
+However, spots of paint detected in various places on the apse, the space left on the right and bottom of it, and an early twentieth-century testimonial mentioning the existence of the third figure may point to the fact that the scene was much wider than what is visible now.
+Evidently, more details of the painting are hidden by a thick encrustation, which protects the paint layers from further deterioration but also hides its details.

-Christ’s face is the best surviving part of the painting.
-I was trying to manipulate a bit the slides to show the face in a best possible way.
-When it was first published, and because it remained unseen for centuries, many were sceptical if the image was indeed there, or it’s just my imagination.
-Today, even the tour guides, knowing exactly where to look and what they are looking at, easily find the face of Christ projecting from the stones, and show it to the tourists.
+Christ’s face is the best-preserved part of the painting.
+I tried to manipulate the slides a bit to give you the best possible view of the face.
+When this image was first published, and because it remained unseen for centuries, many were skeptical that the image was indeed there, thinking it was just my imagination.
+Today, even tour guides, who know exactly where to look and what they are looking at, easily find the face of Christ projecting from the stones, and they show it to tourists.

-The face of Christ is an important discovery, since it is the only one to survive in the architectural setting in the Holy Land.
+The face of Christ was an important discovery since it is the only one to survive in an architectural setting in the Holy Land.
 Thus, it should not come as a surprise that the discovery sparked worldwide attention.
-Yet, it was received with special devotion because many do not expect Christ to look like that, young, with short curly hair and beardless.
-Even in the scene of his baptism, both in Byzantium and Western art, we are used to see Christ as a mature and bearded man with long wavy hair falling behind his shoulders.
-I was asked repeatedly if, since the image is discovered in the Holy Land, it can evince how Christ really looked like.
+Yet it was received with special devotion because many do not expect Christ to look like he does here – young and beardless, with short curly hair.
+Even in the scene of his baptism, both in Byzantine and Western art, we are used to seeing Christ as a mature and bearded man with long wavy hair falling below his shoulders.
+I was asked repeatedly if, since the image was discovered in the Holy Land, it is possible that it shows what Christ really looked like.